signalfx/tracing-examples/EARLY-ACCESS.md

-For the duration of this Early Access Program for our Distributed Tracing & APM features, please refrain from using our normal support channels and instead directly email all feedback and questions to the `tracing-feedback@signalfx.com`.
+For the duration of this Early Access Program for our Distributed Tracing & APM features, please refrain from using our normal support channels and instead directly email all feedback and questions to `tracing-feedback@signalfx.com`.

 ## Sending trace data to SignalFx